active-group/reacl-c/doc/intro.md

 This creates an item with the same visual appearance as the item passed as the second argument, but the state can be any associative collection with a key `:name` in it.
-When the `greeting` item would cause a state change to a new string, the focused item will embed the new string in its current state via `assoc` in this case, and pass the resulting new map as a state change upwards.
-Of course the focused item also passes up all actions from the inner item and forwards all messages sent to it down.
+When the `greeting` item causes a state change to a new string, the focus item will embed the new string in its current state via `assoc` in this case, and pass the resulting new map as a state change upwards.
+Of course the focused item also passes all actions from the inner item upwards and forwards all messages sent to it down.

 The possible values for the first argument to `focus` are not